 Bozeman has a unique Old West flavor, but you’ll also encounter its college-town charm as it serves as the home of the famous Montana State University.
 A visit to the University’s Museum of the Rockies will yield a fun thrill like never experienced as it’s one of the liveliest museums in Montana with amazing exhibits of a dinosaur, arts from early Native Americans, laser planetarium show, and more.

 Although the top 10 Ski resorts in US are concentrated in the western US, but Montana is one of the states which offers great skiing options

 If you’re a fine ale enthusiast, you might want to visit Bozeman Brewery, among the best in American West, and located about 10 minutes from town.
 Head to Bozeman Hot Springs and enjoy soaking away the stress in the amazing pool containing geothermally heated water.

-Ready to Take the Montana Road Trip?
+Ready to Take the Best Montana Road Trips?

 Wild wide Montana has some of the most spectacular scenic views in the country that you might want to include in your itinerary.
 Pack up your car, grab some cash, and a camera for a lively road trip experience in America’s 4th largest state.

 Hope our sampling of the best Montana road trips attractions helps you plan an amazing vacation.
 To have the experience of a lifetime, book your vacation rentals at RentalTrader.com.
 If you need any more information, fill out our web form or give us a call, we’ll be happy to help you.